MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group.md

     // AdGroup object of the Campaign Management service.
     AdGroup = new AdGroup
     {
-        // 'Search Network' or 'Content Network' column header in the Bulk file AdDistribution = AdDistribution.Search,
         // 'Ad Rotation' column header in the Bulk file AdRotation = new AdRotation
         {
             Type = AdRotationType.RotateAdsEvenly
         },
-        // The AdGroup.BiddingModel property is not supported in the Bulk file.
-        BiddingModel = BiddingModel.Keyword,
         // 'Bid Strategy Type' column header in the Bulk file BiddingScheme = new ManualCpcBiddingScheme { },
-        // 'Content Bid' column header in the Bulk file ContentMatchBid = null,
         // 'End Date' column header in the Bulk file EndDate = new Microsoft.BingAds.V11.CampaignManagement.Date
         {